MajorZiploc/BodyComp/README.md

 15. Make sure db connections are closed in the server side
 16. Add export to csv for the day table data.
 Allow for ALL, or a date range to export
 17. Fix toast on post of bulk upload CSV
+18. Add CSV validation to clear number formatting before passing off to post bulkUpload call
+19. Add CSV loading image when post is occurring to bulkUpload post